Introduction

 Cat Age | Recommended Ingredients | Nutritional Benefits |

-Kittens (Up to 12 months) | Chicken, turkey, fish, egg yolk, goat’s milk, pumpkin, sweet potatoes | High protein for growth, DHA for brain development, gentle fiber for digestion |
+Kittens (Up to 12 months) | Chicken, turkey, fish, egg yolk, goat’s milk, pumpkin, sweet potatoes | High protein for growth, DHA for brain development, and gentle fiber for digestion |

-Adult Cats (1-7 years) | Chicken, turkey, beef, salmon, carrots, peas, brown rice | Balanced protein and fat for energy, fiber for digestion, omega-3 for coat health |
+Adult Cats (1-7 years) | Chicken, turkey, beef, salmon, carrots, peas, brown rice | Balanced protein and fat for energy, fiber for digestion, and omega-3 for coat health |

-Senior Cats (7+ years) | Lean meats, liver, bone broth, pumpkin, green beans | Lower fat for weight management, glucosamine for joint health, hydration support |
+Senior Cats (7+ years) | Lean meats, liver, bone broth, pumpkin, green beans | Lower fat for weight management, glucosamine for joint health, and hydration support |

 Frequently Asked Questions (FAQs)